 The song is also preceded by the mantra Aum / Om, probably the most known mantra in the world, which in ancient Hindu sacred texts is said to represent Brahman or the Absolute / the source of creation, and it is a mantra of the spiritual sun.4

-This song has now been added to our music gallery.
-More songs like it can be found here:
+A fuller version of the song is available on the band’s Soundcloud page.
+This song has now been added to our music gallery, and more songs like it can be found here: